What are Golden Handcuffs?

 Golden Handcuffs refer to the deferred incentives offered to employees in an effort to encourage them to remain a part of the company over the long run.

-The term “golden handcuffs” describe the incentives designed by a company to improve its retention of employees.
+The term “golden handcuffs” is in reference to the incentives designed by a company to improve its retention of employees.

 Employment contracts are usually structured with a multi-year incentive plan to improve the likelihood that the employees will continue to work for the company over the long-term.

-Thus, the golden handcuffs aim to effectively align the interests of the employer and its employees, while improving morale and desire to exceed expectations on the job.
+Golden handcuffs therefore aim to effectively align the interests of the employer and its employees, while improving morale and desire to exceed expectations on the job.

 Most of the incentives meant to increase employee retention (and reduce employee attrition) tend to be monetary in nature.